MichlF/tdb_api/README.md

-# tdb_api
+## Simple API for retrieving data from a PostgreSQL database

-API for tennis database written in Rust
+This is a simple API written in Rust.
+It is meant to retrieve data from the Tennis subreddit PostgreSQL database that created as part of [this project](https://github.com/MichlF/projects/tree/main/data_science/reddit_sentiment).